shar0821/Sarvam-Fellowship/README.md

 # Procrustes Alignment for Text Embeddings

 This project provides a Python implementation of the Procrustes alignment method to align text embeddings from different languages or sources into a common vector space.
-This alignment facilitates tasks such as cross-lingual word embedding mapping and transfer learning.
+This alignment facilitates tasks such as cross-lingual word embedding mapping and transfer learning.

 ## Features